iddus/somtum.io-infra-and-images/README.md

 - Since Cloud Run cannot be provisioned without a pre-existing image, a locally executable bash script should be provided to first, enable necessary APIs and create the Artifact Registry repo with tf, second, create the container image and push it to the just created Artifact Registry repo.
   - This bash script will **only need to be run the first time infra is provisioned in a project.**
 - Deployed container must be updated when container image source code dev branch is merged to master in github.
-  - I.e., have a Continuous Delivery mechanism (https://www.atlassian.com/continuous-delivery/principles/continuous-integration-vs-delivery-vs-deployment)
+  - I.e., have a Continuous Delivery (CD) mechanism (https://www.atlassian.com/continuous-delivery/principles/continuous-integration-vs-delivery-vs-deployment)

 ### steps